ADA-XiaoYao/awesome-Alfadi/README.md

 #### Comprehensive Awesome Lists & Resource Libraries

-- [Awesome-YARA](https://github.com/InQuest/awesome-yara) - The definitive list for everything related to YARA, including rules, tools, and tutorials.
 - [Awesome-Sigma](https://github.com/0xAlexei/awesome-sigma) - A curated list of resources for the Sigma detection rule format.
-- [Awesome-WAF](https://github.com/0xInfection/Awesome-WAF) - Contains resources that can be useful for understanding how to write rules for Web Application Firewalls.
-- [Awesome-Static-Analysis](https://github.com/mre/awesome-static-analysis) - A great resource for tools that often use custom rules, like Semgrep and CodeQL.

 #### Malware & Threat Detection Rules (YARA)

 - **Core Resources**
     - [YARA Official Documentation](https://yara.readthedocs.io/en/stable/) - The official source for YARA's syntax, modules, and usage.
-    - [Yara-Rules/rules](https://github.com/Yara-Rules/rules) - One of the largest and most well-known open-source repositories for YARA rules.
     - [Florian Roth's Signature-Base](https://github.com/Neo23x0/signature-base) - A massive collection of detection signatures, including a large set of high-quality YARA rules.
 - **Rule Writing & Testing Tools**
     - [Yaralyzer](https://github.com/michel-ge/yaralyzer) - A tool to analyze YARA rules and identify potential issues or optimizations.
     - [Yara-Validator](https://github.com/CERT-Polska/yara-validator) - A tool for validating YARA rules against a set of goodware/malware samples.
     - [YaraGenerator](https://github.com/Xylit0l/yara-generator) - A tool to automatically generate YARA rules from malware samples.
-    - [Loki](https://github.com/Neo23x0/Loki) - A simple IOC scanner that uses YARA rules (and other indicators) to find malware on a system.
-Good for testing rules.
 - **Learning & Best Practices**
     - [Writing YARA Rules](https://www.youtube.com/watch?v=8K-e9BMLG4s) - A great introductory video by Florian Roth.
     - [YARA Rule Writing Best Practices](https://www.nextron-systems.com/2015/10/17/yara-rule-writing-best-practices/) - A blog post outlining best practices for creating effective and performant rules.